topyo/Webstack-Implementation/README.md

 `$ sudo apache2ctl configtest`

-Finally, Apache was reloaded so the changes was effected.
-The below code was used
+Finally, Apache was reloaded so that the changes can be effected effected using the code

 `$ sudo systemctl reload apache2`